-You can store up to seven patch numbers that can be instantly recalled by holding a combination of trill keys when pressing any of the buttons ENTER, UP or DOWN from display sleep or patch view state.
-(Just reach with your LH thumb without looking.)
+You can store up to seven patch numbers that can be instantly recalled by holding a combination of LH1, LH2 and LH3 keys when pressing any of the buttons ENTER, UP or DOWN from display sleep or patch view state.
+(Just hold the key combo and reach with your RH thumb without looking.)
 If no patch number is stored for the selected memory slot, the selection will be ignored, and the current patch number will be displayed.

-To save a patch number into a memory slot, use UP and DOWN to select the patch you want to store (no trill keys touched).
-From display sleep, finger the trill key combination you want to use as memory slot, press and hold MENU, then immediatly press ENTER while still holding MENU.
+To save a patch number into a memory slot, use UP and DOWN to select the patch you want to store (no pinky keys touched).
+From display sleep, finger the pinky key combination you want to use as memory slot, press and hold MENU, then immediately press ENTER while still holding MENU.
 The display will briefly indicate that the FastPatch has been set.

-To clear a FastPatch memory slot, finger the trill key combination for the slot, press and hold MENU, then immediatly press UP while still holding MENU.
+To clear a FastPatch memory slot, finger the pinky key combination for the slot, press and hold MENU, then immediately press UP while still holding MENU.
 The display will briefly indicate that the FastPatch slot has been cleared.

-Mind that accidentally touching trill keys when using UP, DOWN or ENTER for patch selection will recall a FastPatch or just display the current patch if no FastPatch is set for that slot, so keep fingers off the trills if you are just doing regular patch selection.
+Mind that accidentally touching pinky keys when using UP, DOWN or ENTER for patch selection will recall a FastPatch or just display the current patch if no FastPatch is set for that slot, so keep fingers off the pinky keys if you are just doing regular patch selection.